 The Dutch arrived in Indonesia in the 16th century in search of cloves, nutmeg and pepper during the height of the spice trade.
 When the Dutch East India Company (VOC) went bankrupt in 1800, Indonesia became a treasured colony of the Netherlands.
 During this period the Dutch embraced the delicious Indonesian cuisine both at home and abroad.

 Indonesian ingredients like boemboe, sambal and ketjap can be found at nearly every Albert Heijn in the Netherlands.
-The Indonesian influence can also be seen with Dutch-Indonesian fusion foods like patat met satesaus and the inclusion of chicken saté on many cafe menus.
+The Indonesian influence is also visible with Dutch-Indonesian fusion foods like patat met satesaus and chicken saté on many cafe menus.
 Indonesian restaurants around the Netherlands often include foods from Suriname like roti on their menu as well.

 Indonesian food in the Netherlands